polirritmico/force-xdg/README.md

-When the program is run through Force-XDG for the first time, the script will read the state of the dot folders and files of home and compare it with the state after closing the program, saving the list of new folders and files into `$XDG_DATA_HOME/Force-XDG/db`.
-For example:
+When the program is run through Force-XDG for the first time, the script will read the state of the dot folders and files of home and compare it with the state after closing the program, then it will store the list of new folders and files into `$XDG_DATA_HOME/Force-XDG/db`.

+For example, lets see the files of Steam stored in the db:

 ```command
 $ cat ~/.local/share/Force-XDG/db | grep steam